- The benefits of trimming and pruning

 - When should you trim shrubs, hedges, or trees?

 Post a task with your price in mind, then get offers.

-The main difference between pruning and trimming is when they are applicable.
-Trimming refers to the method of cutting the branches of overgrown trees, shrubs, or hedges to achieve a specific shape or size.
-On the other hand, pruning refers to the method of cutting off trees’ diseased, dead, loose, or unhealthy branches.
-Read on to know more about these garden maintenance methods.
+The primary difference between pruning and trimming is when they are applicable.
+Trimming refers to the method of cutting the branches of overgrown trees, shrubs, or hedges, to achieve a certain shape or size.
+On the other hand, pruning is the method of cutting off trees’ diseased, dead, loose, or unhealthy branches.
+Continue reading to know more about these garden maintenance methods.

 Trimming is not only done to make an overgrown tree or plant look good but also to keep it healthy.
 Trimming is preventative care.
 It helps reduce the risk of pest infestation and disease.
 Moreover, it prevents overgrown branches from falling and causing property damage or human injury.

 Now, what is pruning?
-Though a different process, pruning a tree also keeps it healthy, as cutting off particular branches stops diseases from spreading and affecting other tree parts.
+Though a different process, it also keeps trees healthy, as cutting off particular branches stops diseases from spreading and affecting other tree parts.
 Once the diseased branches are removed, the trees or plants won’t waste the nutrients they receive from the earth.
 This results in healthier trees or plants.
 Structural pruning will also help young plants need less corrective pruning as they mature.

 In essence, plants and trees that are properly maintained grow lush foliage.
 Proper maintenance also keeps them resilient to damage.

 If you're unsure when to prune trees, the frequency depends on the plant species.
 The best time to prune spring-flowering trees is in late June, immediately after their blooming period.
 Summer flowering trees, on the other hand, can be pruned during winter or spring.